July 15, 2010

 I was kicked out of kindergarten at four.
-Logically, mom directly sent me to school.
+Mom directly sent me to school.
+Logically.

-My insouciant friends were still playing, while I was uprooted from home, every morning, to grasp content two years older than my chrono-cognitive abilities.
+My friends were still playing while I was uprooted from home, every morning, to grasp content two years older than my chronological and cognitive abilities.

 School was a chore.
 Until that '93 middle school freshman year.

-Ongoing laughter secured year-end academic achievement rewards.
-Some classmate and I wanted to decorate our classroom for the festivities.
+Ongoing laughter had resulted in year-end academic achievement rewards.
+Some classmates and I decided to decorate our classroom for the festivities.

-Glitter all over, all giggles, we thought we had school all to ourselves.
+Glitter all over, all giggles, we thought we had school all to us.

 A classroom away, a teacher was tidying up his desk.
-My ebb and flow to grab decorations had caught his attention.
+My ebb and flow to grab decorations must have caught his attention.
 He ordered me to enter.

-To my surprise, he said he had unfinished business with me.
-A grudge I needed to pay for.
+To my surprise, he said we had unfinished business.
+That he held a grudge against me.
 Laughing the news off, I argued not knowing him.

 His face hardening, he exclaimed "This is no laughing matter!"